-There is a helpline that you can call if you have any questions about your electronic tag.
+There is a Home Detention Curfew helpline that you can call for general advice on the process.
 Their telephone number is in the Useful Contacts section below.

 What else should I consider?

 Belongings

 The prison should return all the things you came in with, including clothing.
 If your clothes don't fit anymore, the prison may give you clothes if they can.
 You have to sign for your things, so check that nothing is missing before you sign.